ClarityRadar/factorization/README.md

 ```

 ### PrimeDivisors
-Retruns only the divisors which are prime numbers.
+`Riddle::PrimeDivisors` - retruns only the divisors which are prime numbers.

 ### NumberDivisors
-Returns all of the divisors for a given number.
+`Riddle::NumberDivisors` - returns all of the divisors for a given number.